Wreck Alley: The Yukon

 The Yukon was purchased by the San Diego Oceans Foundation for the purpose of sinking in Wreck Alley.
 Volunteers spent an enormous amount of time and energy cleaning the wreck and preparing it as a safe dive site for divers of many levels.
-Holes were cut into the hull so that almost anywhere you are in the wreck, you are near an exit.
+Holes were cut into the hull for easy access to exits throughout the entire ship.
 From inside the wreck, the openings to the outside look like green video screens.
 It is the newest wreck so it is the most intact wreck at Wreck Alley.
 Originally it was prepared so that there was one long corridor, called the Grand Promenade, that went the length of the ship along the port side.

 For publicity before its sinking, a large game of Sink My Battleship was held.
 The winner got the privilege of pushing the button that would scuttle the ship.
 Unfortunately, the night before, a wind came up and the ship sank on its own.
 Also quite unfortunately, it fell on its port side, putting the Grand Promenade at 105 feet and making it an advanced dive instead of an intermediate dive as was planned.
 The Yukon was not a cargo ship, it was designed to carry a crew - its bulkheads and low decks form a maze of narrow passages and small compartments.
 Divers need to be careful as a lot of sand and silt has entered the wreck.